nguyenquy0710/Webhook-MockAPI/README.md

 ### Configuration

 The application uses an H2 database by default, with the database file stored in the `./data/mockwebhook` directory.
 You can modify the configuration in `application.properties`.
+You can set the base domain for generated webhook URLs via `app.domain` or the `APP_DOMAIN` environment variable.
+The H2 console is available at `/h2-console` during development.

 ## Usage